top of page

 It boiled down to these top 5 "pillars" that I hold close:

 1. Release control.
-It's not my day to orchestrate and I can only control what I can control, like my camera settings, attitude, and words.
-I can't control the weather or if people want to smile in group portraits.
+I can only control what I can control, like my camera settings, attitude, and words.
+I can't control the weather or if people are grumpy in group portraits.
 A big piece of authentic coverage is understanding that things don't always go as planned and honoring the outcome anyhow.

 3. Set the scene.
 Document the atmosphere, take photos of inanimate things that will help tell the story: a portrait in the hotel room or umbrellas soggy from the rain.
 I bounce around to take unique perspectives that encapsulate the energy and show off the venue/details that you hand picked for the occasion.